davidsean/community-resources/snap_annotations/README.md

 # Snap Annotations

-Adjusts the temporal coordinate on annotations to snap to closest exact video timestamp.
-Actually just takes the integer part of the frame.
+Adjusts the temporal coordinate on annotations to snap to closest "exact" timestamp of a video frame.

 ## Usage
 Make a token, get the video_id and run the script!

+For the moment, you need to specify the video framerate.

 WARNING: This may modify all annotations of the video!
 Make a volume backup first.